chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

 * **Section E** accomplishes the same as Section D except that now the xml data is loaded into a matlab structure.
 You can skip this section as all it does is corroborate what you have already seen above.
 It is divided into 2 parts, **E1** and **E2**

 * Run Section **E1** to fix the xml in the GIFTI.
 We need to do this as unfortunately there is a slight problem reading the XML file into matlab as the 2nd line which starts `<!DOCTYPE` causes problems with the parser.
 The line `sed 2d...` in the matlab file is written to delete this line on unix and save a new text file called `mygifti_xml.gii` which is then parsed.
-In windows you will have to use `powershell` if its available or alternatively manually open the xml file in a text processor and delete the 2nd line.
+In windows you will need to comment out this line and use `powershell` if its available or alternatively manually open the xml file in a text processor and delete the 2nd line.
 In matlab you can invoke a powershell shell as follows:

         !powershell